apollographql/runtime-testing-framework/docs/src/framework/command-providers.md

     with_subgraph_overrides: docker
 ```

-### A note on providers as resources

-You must ensure that _every_ resource that you need to make available to your _Command Provider_ is
-specified via a _File Provider_.
-RTF will only guarantee that the absolute paths it places in
+> **Note**: Every resource needed by a Command Provider must be specified via a File Provider.
+RTF
-provider environment variables are correct.
-You must not attempt to construct relative paths between
+> only guarantees paths set in provider environment variables.
+Do not construct relative paths
-resources or from command scripts themselves as RTF can (and will) break such relative path
+> between resources or from command scripts.
-relationships without warning.

-To help with managing the resources you need for your commands, RTF internally caches and reuses
-file providers that share identical keys, so you are free to duplicate providers between different
+RTF internally caches and reuses file providers that share identical keys, so you are free to
-_Command Providers_.
-Allowing you to share resources between different _Command Providers_ without
+duplicate providers between different Command Providers.
+This allows sharing resources without
-worrying about the providers running multiple times.
+providers running multiple times.

 [0]: ./environments.md
 [1]: ./scenarios.md